Nitrus/noobs/README.md

 ## How to Rebuild NOOBS

-Note that this will require a minimum of 6GB free disk space.
+Note that this will require a minimum of ~~6GB~~ 8GB free disk space.

 #### Get Build Dependencies

 On Ubuntu:

 `sudo apt-get install build-essential rsync texinfo libncurses-dev whois unzip`

+If you don't have it already, you will need lupdate as well:

+`sudo apt-get install qt4-linguist-tools`

+If lupdate doesn't work by itself, you will also need:

+`sudo apt-get install libqt4-dev`

 #### Run Build Script